kay-kim/materialize/doc/user/content/self-managed-deployments/upgrading/_index.md

 helm upgrade my-materialize-operator materialize/misc/helm-charts/operator -f my-values.yaml
 ```

-### Upgrading Materialize Instances
+## Upgrading Materialize Instances

-In order to minimize unexpected downtime and avoid connection drops at critical
+To minimize unexpected downtime and avoid connection drops at critical
-periods for your application, changes are not immediately and automatically
-rolled out by the Operator.
-Instead, the upgrade process involves two steps:
+periods for your application, the upgrade process involves two steps:

-- First, staging spec changes to the Materialize custom resource.
+- First, stage the changes (`environmentdImageRef` with the new version) to the
+  Materialize custom resource.
+The Operator watches for changes but does not
+  automatically roll out the changes.

-- Second, applying the changes via a `requestRollout`.
+- Second, roll out the changes by specifying a new UUID for `requestRollout`.

+### Updating the `environmentdImageRef`

-When upgrading your Materialize instances, you'll first want to update the `environmentdImageRef` field in the Materialize custom resource spec.
+When upgrading your Materialize instances, you'll first want to update the

-#### Updating the `environmentdImageRef`
+`environmentdImageRef` field in the Materialize custom resource spec.

-To find a compatible version with your currently deployed Materialize operator, check the `appVersion` in the Helm repository.
+To find a compatible version with your currently deployed Materialize Operator, check the `appVersion` in the Helm repository.

 ```shell
 helm list -n materialize
 ```

 Using the returned version, we can construct an image ref.
-We always recommend using the official Materialize image repository
-`docker.io/materialize/environmentd`.

 ```
 environmentdImageRef: docker.io/materialize/environmentd:{{< self-managed/versions/get-latest-version >}}